FREQUENTLY ASKED QUESTIONS

 What will the funds I raise support?

-The money you raise by participating in the California Dream Ride will support the California Bicycle Coalition's Bikeways to Everywhere Initiative, which advocates for safe, comfortable, connected bikeway networks for all Californians.
+The money you raise by participating in the California Dream Ride will support the California Bicycle Coalition's work to make California a more bike-friendly state.
 Learn more...

 What is the average daily mileage?
 Will there be a lot of climbing?

-The average daily mileage is approximately 55 per day, with a total trip mileage of approximately 275 miles.
-This year's route will include climbing on days 2, 3 and 4.
-Riders who follow our training plan will be very adequately trained for the ride.
+The average daily mileage is approximately 60 per day, with a total trip mileage of approximately 290 miles and 13,000 climbing feet.
+Follow our training plan and you'll be very adequately trained for the ride.

 What will the weather be like?